Can you Donate Plasma If You Smoke Weed? [2025 Guide to Cannabis Use and Donating Blood]

 Blood plasma is the actual liquid portion of the blood.
 The rest of our blood is made up of red blood cells and blood platelets.

-Plasma, aside from being the liquid that transports red blood cells and platelets around the body, is also loaded with the proteins necessary for blood to clot and for the immune system to work.
-Plasma transports electrolytes like potassium and sodium to the muscles and maintains pH balance for healthy cell function.
+Plasma is the liquid that transports red blood cells and platelets around the body.
+It is also loaded with the proteins necessary for blood to clot and for the immune system to work.
+Plasma transports electrolytes like potassium and sodium to the muscles and maintains a pH balance for healthy cell function.

-Hospitals need blood and plasma donations for patients suffering from burns, blood loss, and anemia.
-Unfortunately, blood donations are critically low in the United States and many countries around the world.
+Hospitals need blood and plasma donations for surgeries, cancer treatments, chronic illnesses, and traumatic injuries.
+Unfortunately, blood donations are critically low in the United States and many countries worldwide.
 Donations are critical for helping patients with these life-threatening injuries.

 Blood plasma’s functions in the body include: